 - (c) Long-term rate of return: The long-term expected rate of return on plan investments is reviewed as part of the experience study.
 Several factors are considered in evaluating the long-term rate of return assumption, including long-term historical data, estimates inherent in current market data, and an analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation), along with estimates of variability and correlations for each asset class, were developed by the System's investment consultant.
 These ranges were combined to develop the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
 The capital market assumptions developed by investment consultants are often intended for use over a 10-year investment horizon and are not always useful in setting the long-term rate of return for funding OPEB plans which covers a longer timeframe.
 The long-term rate of return assumption is intended to be a long-term assumption (30 to 50 years) and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years. - (d) Municipal bond rate: A municipal bond rate was not used in determining the discount rate.
-If it were required, the rate would be 2.13% on the Measurement Date. - (e) Periods of projected benefit payments: Projected future benefit payments for all current plan members until benefit payments ran out.
+If it were required, the rate would be 3.66% on the Measurement Date. - (e) Periods of projected benefit payments: Projected future benefit payments for all current plan members until benefit payments ran out.

-(f) Assumed asset allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2019 experience study, are summarized in the following table:
+(f) Assumed asset allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2022 experience study, are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-US Large Cap Equity 34.0% 4.7%
+US Large Cap Equity 34.0% 5.10%

-US Small Cap Equity 6.0% 5.8%
+US Small Cap Equity 6.0% 5.00%

-Int'l Developed Equity 23.0% 6.5%

-Emerging Market Equity 5.0% 8.5%
+Global Equity ex-US 28.0% 8.20%

-Core Fixed Income 25.0% 0.5%
+Core Fixed Income 25.0% 1.90%

-Long Term Treasuries 3.5% 0.0%
+Long Term Treasuries 3.5% 2.10%

-US TIPS 3.5% 0.3%
+US TIPS 3.5% 1.80%

 Total 100.0%

-\Arithmetic mean
+^{}Arithmetic mean